jhf1203/Password-Generator/README.md

 I imported the Bootstrap CDN not as much for customization, but for the ease of responsiveness it gives pages and the assurance that the rules already in place for visual functionality will carry over with the slight cosmetic changes I made.

 Visually, I chose a simple minimal font and color palette based off of quartz, one of the most impenetrable materials on earth.
 The variation in this gives us a background theme that's more texture than image and gives the page depth while ensuring that ease of navigation and use is the top priority.
+While it may not always necessarily be about exactly how the page looks, it is extremely important to clients that it does look like some thought and care went into it.

 Internally, I was able to make the HTML more user friendly with semantic elements and notations per section, should a future user want to make minor changes to the verbiage and layout of the page in the future.